djberg96/attempt/README.md

 end up with a series of nested retry's that could take much longer to work than you expect.

-Also, this library uses the timeout library internally, which has some known issues.
-See Future Plans, below.

 As of version 0.3.0, this library requires structured_warnings 0.3.0 or later.
 This is necessary because of changes in Ruby 2.4.

-Update: I've switched from the timeout library in the standard library to the safe_timeout library on non-Windows platforms which should improve things.
-In addition, the structured_warnings library requirement is now 0.4.0 or later in order to work with Ruby 2.7.
+In addition, the structured_warnings library requirement is now 0.4.0 or later in order to work with Ruby 2.7+.

+Originally this library used the timeout library and later the safe_timeout library internally.
+However, as of 0.7.0 I've completely revamped the timeout handling to allow for different (and better) timeout strategies.
+Please see the documentation for details.

 ## Future Plans
 Add the ability to set an absolute maximum number of seconds to prevent nested sleep/retry from delaying attempts longer than expected.

-Replace the timeout library with a self selecting pipe if possible.
+Add a self selecting pipe timeout option if possible.

 ## Acknowledgements
 This library is partially based on Mark Fowler's 'Attempt' Perl module.